Craig W. Chenery: Other acting

-Chenery is also a member of The Gentleman's Club Comedy Improv troupe.
-The troupe is Arizona's only long form three-man monoscene Improv Troupe and were nominated for Arizona's Best Comedy or Improv Troupe two years running.
-The Gentleman's Club performed monthly at Club Mardis Gras in Scottsdale, and Space 55 in Phoenix.
+Chenery was also a member of The Gentleman's Club Comedy Improv troupe.
+The troupe was a long form three-man monoscene Improv Troupe and have previously been nominated for Arizona's Best Comedy or Improv Troupe two years running.
+The Gentleman's Club performed monthly at Club Mardi Gras in Scottsdale, and Space 55 in Phoenix.
 In 2010, they appeared at the Phoenix Improv Festival.
 He has also performed with The Phoenix Neutrino Project where he both acted and scored the live soundtrack on numerous improvised live movies.

 Art

 In January 2017, Chenery debuted his latest project called "Comicones".
 Comicones is an art design project that presents a playful look at pop culture characters, including Disney, Star Wars, DC Comics, Marvel Comic, Doctor Who and many more.
 He has also included celebrities including Tommy Wiseau and Weird Al Yankovic.
 At present, Chenery has created over 1000 characters.
 In his words "Comicones is a celebration of equality, but also of uniqueness".
 Comicones is an official licensee of Jay and Silent Bob, Star Trek, Shaun of the Dead, Adventure time, and Rick and Morty.
 Chenery is working on more official licensing for the brand.